Estimating fast mean-reverting jumps in electricity market models: Introduction

 We assume that we observe the process $(X_t)_{t \geq 0}$ given by \eqref{our model first part}-\eqref{our model second part}-\eqref{our model third part} over the time interval $[0,T]$ on a regular grid

 with mesh $\Delta_n$.
 Thus we have $n$ (or rather $n+1$) observations

-In the following, for a given process $Y$, we use the classical notations $\Delta_i^n Y = Y_{t_i,n} -Y_{t_{i-1},n}$ and $\Delta Y_{s} = Y_s - Y_{s^-}$. \\ Asymptotics are taken as $n\rightarrow \infty$.
+In the following, for a given process $Y$, we use the classical notations $\Delta_i^n Y = Y_{t_{i,n}} -Y_{t_{i-1,n}}$ and $\Delta Y_{s} = Y_s - Y_{s^-}$. \\ Asymptotics are taken as $n\rightarrow \infty$.
 We assume that $T$ is constant, and we take $T=1$ with no loss of generality.
 Equivalently, $\Delta_n = 1/n \rightarrow 0$ as $n \rightarrow \infty$.
 This asymptotic setting is usually referred to as the ``high-frequency" framework (for instance the classical textbook \cite{ait14} by A{\"\i}t-Sahalia and Jacod), but this terminology is a bit misleading: our framework certainly belongs to statistical finance, but it has no link to high-frequency finance or microstructure modelling of any sort.
 In practice, we apply our methodology to three markets: the French EPEX, the German EPEX and the Australian electricity spot in Queensland, see Section \ref{sec:practical implementation} below.
 We use data between 2015, Jan.
 01 and 2016, Dec.
 31. with hourly data (even less in the case of Australian data), so that $n=17064$ is considered to be large.
 Equivalently, one hour is considered to be small in front of 2 years.
 In our setting, the important fact about the assumption that $T$ is fixed is that we leave out any stationarity or ergodicity of the underlying process.
 We thus make an implicit statistical robustness assumption, which we believe is of importance when considering recent and changing energy markets over such time horizons.\\

 The parameters of interest are $\lambda,\beta>0$ that govern our correction formulas (see the application to forward contracts prices $f(t,T)$ below).
-In particular we leave out the issue of identifying the continuous semimartingale part $(X_t^c)_{t \geq 0}$ {\it i.e.} the drift $(\mu_t)_{t \geq 0}$ and the volatility process $(\sigma_t)_{t \geq 0}$ as well as the jump distribution $\nu(dx)$.\\
+In particular we leave out the issue of identifying the continuous semimartingale part $(X_t^c)_{t \geq 0}$ {\it i.e.} the drift $(\mu_t)_{t \geq 0}$ and the volatility process $(\sigma_t)_{t \geq 0}$ as well as the jump distribution $\nu(dx)$ (only an estimation for the moments of $\nu$ is proposed).\\

 The mean-reversion factor over the observation increment $[t_{i-1,n},t_{i,n}]$ is of size $\beta \Delta_n$, and by requiring $\beta \Delta_n$ to be large compared to the order of magnitude $\sqrt{\Delta_n}$ of $\Delta_i^n X^c$ , we may hope to recover $\beta$ asymptotically.
 We thus introduce the asymptotic setting $\beta = \beta_n$ with the requirement